ggreen86/XLSX-Workbook-Class/README.md

 Release 48 is released for an enhancement to the method SaveTableToWorkbookEx() in order to allow for creating spreadsheets from tables with a row count that exceeds the sheet row limit.
 See Release Notes for more information.

+## Release 49

+Release 49 is released to provide a new method for adding a sheet to an existing workbook file; see method SaveTableToWorkbookSheetEx().
+Also, I have added a "fudge" factor for when calculating the best-fit for columns containing numeric values in an attempt to address two reported issues.
+See Release Notes for more information.

 ## Written By

 Gregory Green